The history of C#

 C# version 5.0

-C# version 5.0 was a very focused version of the language.
-Nearly all of the effort for that version went into another groundbreaking language concept.
-Here is the major features list:
+C# version 5.0 was a focused version of the language.
+Nearly all of the effort for that version went into another groundbreaking language concept: the

 The caller info attribute lets you easily retrieve information about the context in which you're running without resorting to a ton of boilerplate reflection code.
 It has many uses in diagnostics and logging tasks.